mattt/rack-newsstand/README.md

 # Rack::Newsstand

+> Newsstand was deprecated in iOS 9.
+> This project is no longer maintained.

-Newsstand was introduced in iOS 5 to give publishers a common framework to syndicate content. `Rack::Newsstand` provides webservice endpoints for issue data, as well as a Newsstand Atom feed.
+Newsstand was introduced in iOS 5 to give publishers a common framework to syndicate content. `Rack::Newsstand` provides web service endpoints for issue data, as well as a Newsstand Atom feed.

 ## Requirements